-The most important aspects of the new Call are described below.
+The most important aspects of the ARTES C&G Call for Proposals are described below.

 The Outline Proposal is always the first step to taking part in the ARTES C&G Programme.

-There are two types of Outline Proposal templates.
-The first addresses the Space segment, the second the Ground and Application segments.
-The industrial partner submits an Outline Proposal corresponding to the appropriate segment and provides a product development plan.
+The industrial partner downloads a template for the Outline Proposal, and describes the business plan and product development plan.
 This will indicate the Development Phase(s) that will be covered in the Full Proposal.
-The term “product” we consider to be any hardware, software, system or sub-system, service or application ready for commercial exploitation.
+The term “product” includes any end-to-end system, hardware, software, (sub)system or service ready for commercial exploitation in the world satcom market.

-As part of the Space and Ground & Application templates, a dedicated Financial Forecast Workbook in Excel format is also provided to simplify the business case analysis.
+As part of the templates, a dedicated Financial Forecast Workbook in Excel format is also provided to streamline the business case analysis.

-All the above-mentioned documents can be downloaded from the ARTES site.
+The above-mentioned templates for the Outline Proposal and Financial Forecast Workbook can be downloaded from the ARTES site.

 Product development can be undertaken in any of the four ARTES C&G Development Phases: Definition, Technology, Product, and Demonstration.
 These Phases are illustrated in more detail below:

-The industrial partner may propose an activity starting with any of these four Development Phases and more than one Development Phase may be proposed.
-The Development Phases may be executed in parallel whenever this is required to achieve the commercial and/or technical objectives.
+The industrial partner can propose an activity starting with any of these four Development Phases and more than one Development Phase may be proposed.
+The Development Phases may be executed in sequence, or overlapping in time – as required to achieve the commercial and/or technical objectives.

 The diagram below shows the modular Full Proposal structure:

-In case a contract for any of the Development Phases is already in place, the industrial partner may propose subsequent Development Phase(s) via a Contract Change Notice (CCN), provided this has been authorised by your National Delegation.
+In case a contract for any of the Development Phases is already in place, the industrial partner may propose subsequent Development Phase(s) via a Contract Change Notice (CCN), provided this is financially supported by the industrial partner’s National Delegation.
 The industrial partner may also choose to undertake certain Development Phases outside of ARTES C&G.

-We expect the new ARTES C&G Call for Proposals to offer the following benefits.
+The ARTES C&G Call for Proposals offers the following benefits.

 Efficient proposal preparation

-The new Full Proposal, organised in Parts, each with their respective requirements and optional or mandatory templates, should improve overall clarity and ensure completeness, make it easier overall to submit successful proposals.
-The requirements structure is now similar to industrial RFPs/RFQs.
-During the preparation of the Full Proposal, it can be distributed, part by part, to the relevant experts within industry, enabling a smooth and well-coordinated proposal process.
+The Full Proposal, organised in Parts, each with their respective requirements and mandatory templates, helps to ensure overall clarity and completeness, making it easier to submit successful proposals.
+The requirements structure is similar to industrial RFPs/RFQs.
+During the preparation of the Full Proposal, it can be distributed, part by part, to the relevant experts within industry, enabling a smooth and well-coordinated preparation of the proposal.

 The requirements and templates provide guidance about what is typically undertaken within each Development Phase.
-In particular, newcomers or SMEs should now find it easier to plan a successful product development.
+In particular, newcomers or SMEs should find it easy to plan a successful product development.

 Efficient evaluation by ESA